XiaoyuQian829/XQRiskCore-open/README.md

 # XQRiskCore: A Governance-Grade Risk Control Engine for Trading

-> **Built to Govern, Not Just Execute**
+> **Built to Govern — Not Just Execute**
 > Unified trade approval.
 Structured audit logging.
 Role-based access.
 Multi-layer enforcement.

 > ⚠️ Talk is cheap.
 Try the governance.
-> XQRiskCore flips the script — no install, no promises.
-Just structure.
+> No install.
+No guessing.
+No hiding.
+> If it doesn't run — it's not XQRiskCore.

 ---